24th October, 2019 - 25th October, 2019 (2 days)

 - How to select relevant factors (process inputs) for DOE

-- How to establish orthogonal arrays (structured selection of tests to run, to minimise the amount of testing needed)
+- How to structure selection of tests to run, to minimise the amount of testing needed

 - How to design and run an experiment